Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks

-For each of the 3 COVID-19 parameters predicted (daily new cases, daily new deaths and total active cases), these two errors have been showed separately in order to find the right model which gives the best performance for all the 3 parameters.
+For each of the three COVID-19 parameters predicted (daily new cases, daily new deaths and total active cases), these two errors values (as an average of all the prediction errors over the test set) have been shown in the results section.